DavidAwad/FlaskNotes/nginx_deployment.md

 I had some difficulty in grasping how exactly to set up a server when I tried to do so recently, so I decided to write a tutorial that will guide you through the process.
 Hopefully, this post will help you avoid at least some of the confusion that I encountered.

 We'll be using Nginx + Gunicorn to host a simple Flask app.
-Many of you may not have access to a server but don't worry, we'll use [Vagrant][vagrant], which makes use of a VirtualBox VM to emulate a server.
+Many of you may not have access to a server but don't worry, we'll use [Vagrant](https://www.vagrantup.com/), which makes use of a VirtualBox to launch a server in a virtual machine.

 ###The Flask App